Ali-Mikael/Application-hacking/h7-crypto.md

 **Part1 - `decodeXor()`**
 - We naturally start by converting hex to bytes
-- We "quickly" do a little brute force by going through the whole ASCII table char by char, XOR'ng as we go
+- We then do a quick little brute force by going through the whole ASCII table char by char, XOR'nig as we go
 - Before appending the result to our `rList`, we do a quick sanity check and remove all entries that don't confine to `isprintable() and isascii()`
   - This way we already _cut down_ on all the possibilities
 - If the string passes the check we create a dictionary like so: